 About the Group

-The Curtin Centre for Clinical Research and Education (CCRE) was established in 2017 and is based within the School of Public Health in the Faculty of Health Science at Curtin University.
+The Curtin Centre for Clinical Research and Education (CCRE) was established in 2017 and is based within the School of Population Health in the Faculty of Health Science at Curtin University.

 To improve health outcomes at the individual, community and population level through the generation of evidence based on the conduct of world class clinical research and education.